Comparative analysis of genomic features in industrial and fast-growing trees: A study of poplar and eucalypt

 Author

-Assistant professor, Ahar Faculty of Agriculture and Natural Resources, University of Tabriz, Ahar , Iran
+Assistant Professor, Ahar Faculty of Agriculture and Natural Resources, University of Tabriz, Ahar, I. R. Iran

 Abstract

-Background and objectives: Identification of genetic similarities and gene orthology between species can be used in understanding the evolution of genomes, conservation and breeding.
+Background and objectives: Identification of genetic similarities and gene orthology between species can be used in understanding the evolution of genomes, conservation, and breeding.
 A lot of knowledge about the genome function of forest trees can be extracted through comparative genomics studies.
 So far, various economically important crop species have been well studied in this field, but forest trees have been less studied.
-It seems that comprehensive studies in the direction of genome comparison between industrial and fast-growing trees, poplar (Populus trichocarpa) and eucalypt (Eucalyptus grandis), which share a common ancestor from the Rosids clade, have been relatively limited, especially given that these two plant species serves as model and have up-to-date biological data.
-The aim of this study is to compare the complete genome sequence of eucalyptus and poplars in terms of genomic characteristics such as genome size, chromosome number, gene content, microsatellite markers, the number of genes of the terpene synthase gene family and identification of genes related to two important traits of interest to forest tree breeders, including wood formation and cell wall quality.
+It seems that comprehensive studies in the direction of genome comparison between industrial and fast-growing trees, poplar (Populus trichocarpa) and eucalypt (Eucalyptus grandis), which share a common ancestor from the Rosids clade, have been relatively limited, especially given that these two plant species serve as a model and have up-to-date biological data.
+This study aims to compare the complete genome sequence of eucalyptus and poplars in terms of genomic characteristics such as genome size, chromosome number, gene content, microsatellite markers, the number of genes of the terpene synthase gene family and identification of genes related to two important traits of interest to forest tree breeders, including wood formation and cell wall quality.

 Methodology: In this research, whole genome sequencing of eucalyptus (E. grandis) with NCBI accession number GCF-016545825.1 and poplar (P. trichocarpa) with NCBI accession number GCF- 000002775.5 is used.
 Both the tree species are model plants and their genomes were assembled at the chromosome level.
 In this study, we investigate various genomic characteristics, including genome size, chromosome number, total GC content, gene count, protein-coding genes, small non-coding RNAs (SncRNA), pseudogenes, and microsatellite sequences, in two rapidly growing poplar and eucalypt species.
 Additionally, we construct a corresponding Venn diagram to illustrate the findings.
 Also, the sequences of microsatellites with MISA software in Perl and the sequences related to tandem duplication on the genomes were extracted.
 Also, the number of terpene synthase gene family genes in two species was compared.
 Finally, genes related to two important traits of interest to breeders, including wood formation and cell wall quality traits, were studied.